Tearfund Canada

 Finances

-Administrative costs are 7% of total revenue.
-Fundraising costs are 20% of donations.
-This results in overhead spending of 27%.
-For every dollar donated to the charity, 73 cents go to the cause.
-This is within Ci's reasonable range for overhead spending.
+Administrative costs are 4% of revenues (excluding investment income).
+Fundraising costs are 33% of donations.
+This results in total overhead spending of 37%.
+For every dollar donated, 63 cents are available to go to the cause.
+This falls outside Ci’s reasonable range for overhead spending.

-This charity report is an update that has been sent to Tearfund for review.
+This charity report is an update that has been sent for review to Tearfund Canada.
 Changes and edits may be forthcoming.

 Financial Review